HaimengBai/431slides/class_21/README.md

 ## Announcements before class:

+0. **VERY IMPORTANT** Tuesday 11:30 - 12:30 Office Hours are CANCELLED on Tuesday 2017-11-14 only.
+Other office hours that day are unaffected.
+Thank you.

 1. Today's Agenda
     - Answering the Airplane Etiquette Exercises posed in Class 20
             - The original [FiveThirtyEight article](https://fivethirtyeight.com/features/airplane-etiquette-recline-seat/) by Walt Hickey.